 True crime stories are sometimes far more bizarre than anything in fiction; take, for example, the life of Clark Olofsson – an intelligent, criminal-minded, opportunistic egomaniac who became a modern folklore legend.
 But how do you tell this bizarre and almost unbelievable story?
 Jonas Åkerlund (Lords of Chaos, Polar) does it the only way you can: mix comedy with action and drama to create one hell of a ride.

 In Stockholm’s Norrmalmstorg Square in August 1973, a whole nation held its breath as they watched a bank robbery unfold on live TV.
-Here the fate of a small group of hostages was held in the balance over five days as the police attempted to end the situation by every means possible.
+As people sat glued to their screens, the fate of a small group of hostages was held in the balance over five days as the police attempted to end the situation by every means possible.
 However, this bank robbery was far more complicated and bizarre than my initial description suggests.
 The perpetrator was Jan-Erik Olsson, a convicted criminal who had disappeared during a prison furlough gone wrong.
 Among Olsson’s demands was the bizarre request that Clark Olofsson, an old prison buddy, be brought to the bank with three million Kronor and a getaway car.

 Believing Olofsson to be unaware of Olson’s plans, the police agreed to take him to the bank, where he was instructed to negotiate a peaceful resolution with Olson.
-The resulting debacle famously saw the hostages bond with their captors, and the psychological theory of ‘Stockholm Syndrome’ was born.
+The resulting debacle famously saw the hostages attempt to deal with their captors through compassion, and the loose and irresponsible psychological theory of ‘Stockholm Syndrome’ was born.
 By day five, Olson and Olofsson had surrendered, with Olofsson claiming the title of the hero before being sent back to prison, further cementing his celebrity status.
 Many would draw parallels with a similar event at the First Brooklyn Savings Bank in 1972, where Sonny Wortzik and two friends found themselves surrounded by police after their robbery plans went awry.
-Of course, this event would be brought to life in Sidney Lumet’s stunning film Dog Day Afternoon in 1975.
+Of course, this event would be brought to life in Sidney Lumet’s stunning 1975 film, Dog Day Afternoon.

 Bill Skarsgård as Clark (Eric Broms / Netflix)

 The first three episodes of Clark are raucous and energetic, but as we progress, the cracks in his self-created persona begin to show as his troubled home life and youth come into view.
-Through flashbacks and delicate moments where Clark’s mask slips, Åkerlund encourages the audience to reflect on the building blocks of the man.
+Through flashbacks and delicate moments where Clark’s mask slips, Åkerlund encourages the audience to reflect on the building blocks that make up the man.
 Where did his need for attention come from?
 How did his childhood shape his journey?
 Was his charm a mere shield for his insecurities? Åkerlund never attempts to answer all of these questions or psychoanalyse Olofsson and his actions, leaving it up to you to draw your own conclusions.
-Maybe, Olofsson was simply a bright but troubled boy who never really grew up – his worldview stuck in the egotistical and insular world of the adolescent mind.
+Perhaps Olofsson was simply a bright but troubled boy who never truly matured, his worldview stuck in the egotistical and insular world of the adolescent mind.

 Lukas Wetterberg as Clark (Eric Broms / Netflix)